lukecparr/JS-Exercise-Closures-Callbacks-ArrayMethods/README.md

 Edit the `ReadMe` file with your answers.

 1. In your own words, define closure (1-2 sentences).
-	Closure is when a function does not contain a variable it required and has to reach outside its own scope to get the variable and provide "closure".
+	Closure is when a function does not contain a variable it requires and has to reach outside its own scope to get the variable and provide "closure".

 2. Study the following code, then answer the questions below.